maheshsabnis/blazeclan_exp/es6/readme.md

         - Run the Output file in Node.js server
                 - node [File-Name].js
         - Refer the file using scrip0t reference in browser
+    - SPread Operator, used to create an Object immutation
+        - syntax ...obj
+        - USed to maintain the STate of the object for storing additional data in case passing variable number of parameters to the methods aka 'rest parameters'
+    - Array issues that why ES 6 Collections
+         - Array cannot store data in Key/Value pair
+         - ARray cannot store data with unique values

 # ES 6 Assignments